Tired of looking at that static screen? Live Wallpapers are animated, and often interactive, backgrounds for any taste.

-Thanks to advances in the platform, these eye-catching backgrounds now also sip your battery charge instead of chugging.
+Thanks to advances in Android, these eye-catching backgrounds now also sip your battery instead of chugging down charge.

 I've put together a small collection of my favorite Live Wallpaper apps for Android, some of which are free.
 The apps mentioned here are uniquely different from each other and represent some of the best available for the platform today.

 As you might expect, the images don't do these wallpapers justice.
 You'll have to try them for yourself to see just how gorgeous and flexible they truly are.